 Learning outcomes of the course unit

-- elaborate critical thinking on the present and the future of the idea of codification at a global level
+We’ll later open a discussion in order to produce a wider reflection on the present and the future of the idea of codification at a global level

 there is no formal prerequisite

 Aim of this course is to describe the phenomenon of Codifications as a distinctive feature of the juridical system of continental Europe.

 After describing the ius commune system in its main traits, mentioning its peculiarities and illustrating the main reasons for its crisis, we’ll introduce the concepts of collection and of consolidation of legislative (and judicial) sources: the main examples produced in Italy and in the rest of Europe will be taken into consideration.

 We will later discuss the cultural premises of the idea of codification, focusing on the movements of Jusnaturalism and of juridical Illuminism.
 The political consequences of these movements will be later considered, with reference both to Enlightened Absolutism and to the French Revolution.